martinjameswhite/directsht/notebooks/README.md

 truncated SHT, and shows that our coefficients are returned in a format compatible with Healpy's conventions for manipulating maps and SHT coefficients.

+mode_coupling_mat.ipynb demonstrates that the "helper code" we provide to compute the mode-coupling matrix and the window matrix for the pseudo-spectrum method works as advertized.